alifirhas/cmdk-revision/src/520-535/535-In-the-name-of-despair.md

 "My name is Osiris!
 In the name of the King of Despair, I hereby declare the destruction of the High Heavens!
 Declare the defeat of the archenemy Angel!
 Declare - the end of the eternal war!"

-As Roy's voice fell, countless demons gathered in the high-level heaven made a frantic roar.
+As Roy's voice fell, countless demons gathered in the High Heaven made a frantic roar.
 They were venting their excitement that was about to get out of control.
 After the roar, they shouted loudly in demon language.
 Roy's real name.

 On this day, a name resounded through hell and heaven, through Sanctuary, through the entire Diablo world.